-Whether you’re planting a tree, tilling soil, installing a deck or sprinkler system, or setting fence posts, always remember to call 811 at least 48 hours, excluding day of notification, weekends and holidays, before you dig to allow underground utility lines to be marked.
+Whether you’re planting a tree, tilling soil, installing a deck or sprinkler system, or setting fence posts, always remember to call 811 at least two full working days, excluding weekends and holidays, before you dig to allow underground utility lines to be marked.

 You can help us protect our lines by being a Dig Hero.

 Visit BeADigHeroKansas.com to learn more.

 Kansas 811 System - Kansas 811